osaid400/Bank-Management-System/README.md

 * **Encapsulation in practice:** Keeping balance and PIN mutations strictly inside `BankAccount`, and catching (then fixing) a real bug where manager code briefly reached into a private attribute directly from outside the class.
 * **Designing approval workflows:** Separating "request" from "approval" for loans and checkbooks, closer to how real banking systems operate.
 * **Backward-compatible persistence:** Writing a `from_dict()` that safely loads both older and newer JSON formats without crashing.
-* **Business rule design:** Translating real-world constraints (overdraft limits, minimum balances, daily withdrawal caps) into validated code.
+* **Business rule design:** Translating real-world constraints (overdraft limits, minimum balances, daily withdrawal caps, brute-force lockouts) into validated code.
 * **Modular project structure:** Splitting a single-file project into a `models` / `manager` / `UI` / `main` package, and understanding why each piece of logic belongs where it does.

 ---